NuttX/nuttx_hardware/Documentation/index.rst

-Instead of having many different boards with different form-factors, peripherals, etc, we could have a common baseboard with a standized connector to support plug-in differents MCUs modules.
+Instead of having many different boards with different form-factors, peripherals, etc, we could have a common baseboard with a standized connector to support plugging in different MCU modules.

 This approach will simplify and reduce testing time.